AdenKoperczak/python-exploration/Angle/README.md

 "D": degrees minutes seconds

 The alignment field consists of the standard format_spec for a string.
-This is indended to allow for the use of the fill, align, and width fields to the whole string.
+This is indended to allow for the use of the fill, align, and width fields on the whole string.

 The number field consists of the standard format_spec for a number.
-This is used to format the numeric output of the output.
-This is primarly intended for formatting presission and other numeric only constants.
+This is used to format the numeric sections of the output.
+This is primarly intended for formatting presission and other numeric only fields.
-For degrees minutes seconds, the number field is only used for the seconds.
+For degrees minutes seconds, the number field only affects seconds.
-The fill option cannot be "(" as that indicates an alignment option.
+The fill field cannot be "(" without an aligment field as it indicates an alignment field.

 The unitDisplay field specifies if and how a unit should be added to the output.
 This field does nothing with degrees minutes seconds because units are